 Halloween Treat Street

 Deerfield Township and the Deerfield Towne Center have cooked up a spell-binding evening of fun for the whole family!
-Trick or treat from store to store, then stop by the petting zoo, fire department booth and Skidaddles activity area!
-Free; best for families with kids 12 and under.
+2020 details TBA, check the event page for more details!

 Fall Fest Weekend at Washington Park

-Join us at Washington Park for a weekend of fall family fun!
-We’ve got a jam-packed entertainment lineup for all ages.
+Head to Washington Park for a weekend of fall family fun.
 FREE.